Apis cerana japonica: Pollination

 A. c. japonica pollinates the endangered orchids Cymbidium kanran and Cymbidium goeringii despite not having nectar for the bees to collect, instead releasing pheromones used to orient forager bees returning to the hive as a deception tactic in order to be pollinated.

 Dancing

-A. c. japonica, like many other honey bees, dance in order to inform nestmates of locations for "effective flower resources".
-However, unlike other honey bees, they do not dance for the location of propolis.
+A. c. japonica, like many other honeybees, dance in order to inform nestmates of locations for "effective flower resources".
+However, unlike other honeybees, they do not dance for the location of propolis.

 A. c. japonica also perform short waggle dances after their nest has been scouted by hornets or other competing bees in addition to hive smearing to facilitate the protection of the nest.